Hi! This is Nikki Lyn Pugh, MFA, INHC.

 During this time, I explored the question: Is this really true?

 Looking back, I can see how that time “unplugged” from everything was a true blessing.
-Even though I was in physical pain most of the time, the time allowed me to develop the basis for a new and ever-expanding worldview that continues to expand with each year.
+Even though I was in physical pain, the time allowed me to develop the basis for a new and ever-expanding worldview that continues to expand with each year.
 You could say I “red pilled” myself.

 While my investigations began with healing and the current medical model, I eventually wound up calling into question the entirety of what we call “consensus reality.”
 At times, what I continue to discover about our world is so disturbing that I simply want to stop the whole investigation entirely and go back to being an overworked, stressed out, sickly school teacher.

 Many times, I have wanted to close the book, turn off the video and simply forget and just go back to being “normal.”
-You know, eating junk food and planning for the life that everyone dreams of having: the husband, the 2.5 kids, the white picket fence, the goal of making an honest living and a”responsible” citizen of the community.
+You know, eating junk food and planning for the life that everyone dreams of having: the husband, the 2.5 kids, the white picket fence, the fat savings account and the ability to buy anything I wanted.
 That is what it is all about, isn’t it?

-The truth is….the more I learned about the darkness, the more I realized, awe-struck, how powerful and all-pervasive is the Light (and our ability to shine it).
-My shift in consciousness was subtle on the outside; most people around me didn’t notice a thing.
-Yet it was significant for me since it has provided me with a unique frame of reference for observing my own life and the world around me.
+The truth is….the more I learn about the darkness, the more I realize, awe-struck, how powerful and all-pervasive is the Light.
+My shift in consciousness was and is subtle on the outside; most people around me don’t notice a thing.
+Yet it is significant for me since it provides me with a unique frame of reference for observing my own life and the world around me.
 As things continue to transform in the world like never before, I am even more grateful for the consciousness I now have that has enabled me to navigate it all from a more grounded yet enlightened perspective.

 #4 Eventually, in spring of 2015, I decided that I had to get out of the public educational system altogether.
-On a physical level, I knew that my body was still fragile and that my immune system could crash again if it was exposed to too many pathogens than it could handle.
+On a physical level, I knew that my body was still fragile and that my immune system could crash again if it was exposed to too many pathogens.
 Philosophically, the whole concept of what and how our current educational system came to be and what this institution really stands for did not resonate with me anymore.
 I didn’t believe in it and knew I could no longer be a part of it in the way I had before.

-Even though it was heartbreaking, I made the tough decision to leave this rewarding yet very demanding career.
-I wanted to try my hand as a full-time, freelance, work-at-home writer.
-What happened next completed solidified my belief in a Universe that works with you when you decide to follow your heart and Intuition.
+Even though it was heartbreaking, I made the tough decision to leave public school teaching.
+I decided to try my hand as a freelance writer.
+What happened next completed solidified my belief in a Universe that works with you when you decide to follow your heart and your Intuition!

 I am grateful for this connection most of all because it led me to yet another paradigm shift within my own consciousness.
-Each week, I research natural modalities, scour through dozens of study abstracts on PubMed and other sources and read countless blogs online, all with the goal of being able to first understand and then write in layman’s terms what this natural modality or that can do to help the body heal itself of cancer and other chronic, lifestyle-related diseases.
-Throughout the years, I have written hundreds of articles for Dr. V and others about the body’s capacity to heal when given a chance.
+Each week, I research natural health modalities, scour through dozens of study abstracts on PubMed and other sources and read countless blogs online, all with the goal of being able to first understand and then write in layman’s terms what natural health modalities can help the body heal itself.
+Throughout the years, I have written hundreds of articles for Dr. V and others about the body’s capacity to heal and how we can assist in that process.

 To that end, in 2017 I began taking classes with one of the largest health coaching programs in the world– the Institute of Integrative Nutrition based in New York City.
 I finished my course of study with IIN in January 2019 and can now officially call myself an Integrative Nutritional Health Coach (INHC).
 IIN was founded by health coaching pioneer Joshua Rosenthal.
 The core understanding of his teaching is the same as the dozens of well-known guest lecturers that we had the privledge of learning from, including Dr. Memet Oz, Geneen Roth, Dr. Daniel Amen, Joan Borysenko and Dr. Christine Northrop just to name a few.